Malcolm II of Scotland: Relationship with Orkney and Moray

 Malcolm may also have married a daughter named Donada to Findláech of Moray (Findláech Mac Ruaidrí) and Macbeth, King of Scotland is presumed to be their son.
 Scandinavian saga tradition also claims that the mother of Earl Thorfinn the Mighty of Orkney was a daughter of Malcolm.
 However, as modern historian Duncan tells it, even if Malcolm exercised some control over Moray, the annals record several events pointing to a struggle for power in the north.
 Irish sources record that in 1020, Bethad mac Findláech's, (later known as Macbeth, King of Scotland), father Findláech mac Ruaidrí was killed by the sons of his brother Máel Brigte, and that Máel Coluim mac Máil Brigti (Máel Coluim of Moray) took control of Moray.
 His death is reported in 1029.

 Despite the accounts of the Irish annals, English and Scandinavian writers describe Mac Bethad as the rightful king of Moray, during descriptions of his meeting with Cnut in 1027, before the death of Malcolm mac Máil Brigti.
-Malcolm mac Máil Brigti was followed as king or earl by his brother Gille Comgain (Gille Coemgáin of Moray), husband of Gruoch, a granddaughter of King Kenneth III.
+Malcolm mac Máil Brigti was followed as king or earl by his brother Gille Comgain (Gille Coemgáin of Moray).
 It has been supposed that Mac Bethad was responsible for the killing of Gille Coemgáin in 1032, but if Mac Bethad had a cause for feud in the killing of his father in 1020, Malcolm too had reason to see Gille Coemgáin dead.
-Not only had Gillecomgan's ancestors killed many of Malcolm's kin, but Gille Coemgáin and his son Lulach might have been rivals for the kingdom, through Gille Coemgáin's wife Gruoch's claim to the throne.
+Not only had Gillecomgan's ancestors killed many of Malcolm's kin, but Gille Coemgáin and his son Lulach might have been rivals for the kingdom, since Gille Coemgáin's wife Gruoch was a granddaughter of King Kenneth III and could transmit her claim to the throne to her husband or her son.
 Malcolm had no living sons, and the threat to his plans for the succession was obvious.
 As a result, the following year Gruoch's brother or nephew, who might have eventually become king, was killed by Malcolm.
-Mac Bethad married Grouch after the death of Gillecomgain, presumably to retain power over Moray and maybe to increase his claim to the Scottish throne.
+Mac Bethad married Grouch after the death of Gillecomgain, presumably to retain power over Moray and maybe to increase his own claim to the Scottish throne.